 We expect our pupils to develop knowledge and skills across a broad range of subject areas each year, as evidenced through internal assessment data and regular, wide-ranging and objective monitoring (such as learning walks, work scrutinies, pupil voice feedback and lesson visits).

 As well as the whole School Improvment Plan, Subject Leaders at St Mary's follow their own robust plans of monitoring, which ensures best classroom practice and best outcomes for children, through careful, iterative validation, analysis and dissemination of actions regularly to colleagues (in staff meetings and via CPD), to Senior Leaders (in our weekly SLT meetings) and to Governors (in Curriculum Committee and Full Governing Body Meetings).
 In addition, a named 'Link Governor' is allied to each subject to provide oversight and challenge, as can be seen in the table below.

 Our pupils will be fully engaged in lessons with positive attitudes and resilience, and able to work independently or actively in a group.
 Holistic personal development will be evident when talking to our children or looking at their work, displays, participation in whole school events and their wider achievements.

 Overall, we aim to develop future citizens who our curriculum has equipped with the transferable knowledge, skills and values they will need to 'shine brightly' throughout their lives.

-You can find out more about our curriculum by looking at our class pages or by speaking to any member of teaching staff.
-The links and information below might be of interest too.
+You can find out more about our curriculum by looking at our curriculum pages or by speaking to any Subject Leaders or Senior Leader.

 Please note: the school cannot be responsible for any other website's content.